 Building a smart energy future

-The hot topic these days is smart grid.
-Smart grid involves the use of intelligent devices and systems to support more efficient and reliable delivery of electricity using digital technology.
+Intelligent devices such as "smart meters" mean more efficient and reliable delivery of electricity.
 Smart grid systems provide tools to help save energy, reduce costs and increase reliability.

-Alliant Energy has already undertaken several smart grid-related initiatives and will continue to implement smart grid projects, when they are cost-effective and will enhance utility infrastructure.
+We have undertaken several smart grid projects.
 One of our most visible and extensive smart grid projects is the deployment of Advanced Metering Infrastructure (AMI) smart metering technology.
-We view AMI as a key part of our smart grid efforts.

 Benefits of AMI

-- Reduces estimated bills and meter reading errors
+- Fewer estimated bills and meter reading errors

 - Ability to monitor energy theft

-- Reduces miles driven resulting in less fuel consumption and lower vehicle emissions
+- Fewer miles driven means less fuel consumption and lower vehicle emissions

 - Online information to better manage your energy usage and costs